From an interview with Alexandria Onyedika, Assistant Branch Manager Advisor, RBC Meeting Place, Edmonton.

 Some newcomers will want to open an account before they arrive to get a head start on finances in Canada.
 We also do remote account opening at arrival.
 For example, while newcomers are still in quarantine, we open the accounts remotely and can do it end-to-end, allowing them to transfer their funds over to the Canadian bank account seamlessly.

 We try to find ways to help newcomers save money and make their lives easier.
 Newcomers chat with us on LinkedIn.
-I also recommend using the Arrive app.
-Check out their pre-arrival checklist.
+Check out the pre-arrival checklist.
 And, if you go to the RBC newcomer page, there’s a whole lot of information and resources about pre-arrival.

 Dreams, goals and determination

 Initially, my goal was to find a better life for myself and my family, and thank God we have that right now.
 My newcomer experience helped me achieve my second goal, which is using this experience to help others.
 I’m living out my dream of paying it forward right now, and thankfully it keeps evolving and expanding.
 When RBC Newcomer Meeting Place opened in Edmonton, we started off working with one newcomer agency.
 Now that we are virtual, we can touch the lives of newcomers anywhere.

 As a newcomer, you are determined.
 You’re purposeful.
 You had a mission when you decided to come.
 You didn’t just wake up and leave your parents, leave your fatherland and come here.
 You had a goal.
 Something propelled you.
 You had a vision.